I’m aware that looking for a counsellor can seem overwhelming and a big step, so thanks for checking me out.

 I work creatively as a psychotherapist, trained and experienced as I have become .
 My guiding principle is that the map is not the territory, and that therefore individuals should be respected in their difference and given the time and space to be themselves.

-I offer counselling at South Coast Counselling Church Road Hove.
+(Normally I have a room at at South Coast Counselling Church Road Hove).

 I can work with fortnightly sessions if needs must.